Quickstart: Block access when a session risk is detected with Azure Active Directory Identity Protection

 To complete the scenario in this tutorial, you need:

-Tor Browser - The Tor Browser is designed to help you preserve your privacy online.
+- Tor Browser - The Tor Browser is designed to help you preserve your privacy online.
 Identity Protection detects a sign-in from a Tor Browser as sign-ins from anonymous IP addresses, which has a medium risk level.
-For more information, see Azure Active Directory risk events.
+For more information, see Azure Active Directory risk detections.

 Test your sign-in

 The goal of this step is to make sure that your test account can access your tenant using the Tor Browser.

 - Sign in to your Azure portal as Alain Charon.

 The scenario in this quickstart uses a sign-in from a Tor Browser to generate a detected Sign-ins from anonymous IP addresses risk detection.
 The risk level of this risk detection is medium.
 To respond to this risk detection, you set the sign-in risk condition to medium.